collocations.org

 The restaurant is cheap and full of character.

-have a character of its own/all (of) its own
+have a character (all) of its own

 Your handwriting has a character of its own.

-4. person''s inner strength
+4. person's inner strength

 great

-VERB + CHARACTER
+VERB + character

 show